Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: The Dwarf Galaxy Archaeological Record

-In Figure~1, we summarize the currently available abundances obtained from high-resolution spectroscopy of stars in several UFDs.
-We show [$\alpha$/Fe] as a tracer of core-collapse enrichment (top panel), and the neutron-capture elements [Sr/Fe] and [Ba/Fe] as a gauge for pure r-process material (bottom panels).
-We compare the data to our predictions in Section~3 to asses whether any of the surviving systems chemically resemble a first galaxy.
+Based on these predictions, we can now asses whether any of the surviving UFDs chemically resemble a one-shot enrichment first galaxy.

 We begin with enrichment by core-collapse SNe.
-To what extent do the UFD stars show an [$\alpha$/Fe]-enhancement of $\sim0.4$\,dex, especially at metallicities of $\mbox{[Fe/H]}>-2.5$?
+To what extent do the UFD stars show an [$\alpha$/Fe]-enhancement of $\sim0.35$\,dex, especially at metallicities of $\mbox{[Fe/H]}>-2.5$?
 This signature has indeed been found for most stars in the UFDs that have detailed chemical abundances available, and it has been suggested that the observed elements originated from canonical core-collapse events in the same way as found for halo stars (e.g., \citealt{ufs, leo4}).
 Unfortunately, not many metal-rich stars are present and also observable in these systems, resulting in no data at $\mbox{[Fe/H]}>-2.0$.

 Bearing in mind that only one calculation of r-process yields is currently available, the prediction of low neutron-capture abundances is in reasonable agreement with the overall depleted abundances of Sr and Ba (e.g., many stars have $\mbox{[Ba/Fe]}<-1.0$) in all of the UFDs.
 We also note that no metal-poor star with s-process enhancement from a binary mass transfer has yet been conclusively identified in any of the known UFDs.\footnote{\citet{ufs} found a star with apparent radial velocity variations (two measurements only) which is possibly s-process enhanced.
 A clarification, however, would require measurements of additional neutron-capture elements.} Recent medium-resolution spectroscopic studies \citep{kirby08, norris_boo,norris10_booseg} showed that all of the UFDs have large [Fe/H] spreads of $\sim1$\,dex or more, and reaching below $\mbox{[Fe/H]}=-3.0$.
 Moreover, some have average metallicities as low as $\mbox{[Fe/H]}\sim-2.6$ (Leo\,IV, Hercules), which is less than that of the most metal-poor globular clusters.
 None of the systems with $L_{\rm tot} \lesssim 10^{5}\,L_{\odot}$ have averages of $\mbox{[Fe/H]}>-2.0$.
 These low metallicities agree well with the estimates for Fe enrichment from up to 10 core-collapse SNe in a first galaxy.
 The large abundance spread is also in agreement with simulation results, reflecting inefficient mixing.